The strategic planning process

 We are excited to expand our expertise in interconnected systems like the interfaces of transportation, energy and public health to help shape infrastructure for the coming decades.
 The time is now: sweeping infrastructure legislation presents new opportunities for communities to build a more resilient future.

-– A set of collaborative researchers that cut across all of UGA’s colleges, public service organizations, and extension programs.
+• A close-knit interdisciplinary team spanning over 15 of UGA’s colleges, public service organizations, and extension programs.